Penetrating abdominal trauma with knife in-situ

 Penetrating trauma is one of the four mechanisms of traumatic injury.
 The other 3 types are:

 This patient suffered penetrating trauma to the posterior abdomen.
 The posterior aspect of the abdomen is better protected than the anterior abdomen due to the vertebral column and paraspinous muscles.
 Retroperitoneal injuries due to posterior abdomen penetrating trauma can still occur however, and include:

 - renal tract perforation

 Ninety-seven percent of patients with penetrating trauma to the posterior abdomen were caused by stab wounds in a recent study1.

-Penetrating trauma to the posterior abdomen is usually managed non-operatively, unless clinical examination dictates otherwise2.
-Clinical signs which may suggest operative management include tenderness not localised to area of injury, as well as absent bowel sounds.
+Penetrating trauma to the posterior abdomen is usually managed non-operatively unless clinical examination dictates otherwise2.
+Clinical signs which may suggest operative management include tenderness not localised to the area of injury, as well as absent bowel sounds.
 In this particular case, laparotomy was indicated due to the knife still being in situ.